PatrickAmbrosso/Digital-Garden/content/Expeditions/Golang/index.md

 > go version
 > ```

 > [!INFO]- Install Golang on Windows
 >
 > **Option 1: MSI Installer**
 >
-> **Step 1: Just follow the prompts** - The package downloaded automatically installs golang on `usr/local/go` and then automatically add it to PATH.
-Restart terminal sessions for these updates to take effect
+> **Step 1: Just follow the prompts** - The package downloaded automatically installs golang onto `Program Files (x86)` and then automatically add it to PATH.
+Restart terminal sessions for these updates to take effect.
 >
 > **Step 2: Check Installation** - To check if golang has been properly installed on the system, run the following command which should print the version of go that has been installed
 >